 Is Mastercard a Card Issuer or a Card Network?

 There is a big difference between card issuers and card networks, as these two organizations perform very different tasks.
-A card issuer is typically a bank or credit union that is in charge of distributing credit cards to clients.
+A card issuer is typically a bank or credit union in charge of distributing credit cards to clients.
 If you need a new card, you will go to a card issuer to get one.
-That bank or credit union will be responsible for the customer support aspect of credit cards, it will set the terms and conditions of using a card, decide whether an application will be accepted or denied.
-The issuer also sets the fees and rates, controls the credit card benefits and rewards, and sets your credit card limit.
+That bank or credit union will be responsible for the customer support aspect of credit cards; it will set the terms and conditions of using a card and decide whether an application will be accepted or denied.
+The issuer also sets the fees and rates, controls the credit card benefits and rewards, and sets the credit card limit.

-A credit card network, on the other hand, is a credit card payment processor.
-It controls which stores and merchants can accept a card within the network, and it handles the transaction between the buyer and the merchant.
+On the other hand, a credit card network is a credit card payment processor.
+It controls which stores and merchants can accept a card within the network and handles the transaction between the buyer and the merchant.
 Credit card networks are not responsible for lending money, setting the terms and conditions of credit cards, nor anything of the sort.
 Mastercard is, therefore, a credit card network.
-If you want to apply for a Mastercard, you will have to send your credit card application to an issuer that offers such card.
+If you want to apply for a Mastercard, you must send your credit card application to an issuer that offers such a card.

 PRO Tip